 I was conked on the head by a stage light and it damaged my memory.
-Since I was only twenty years old at the time, the bulk of my memories were of my childhood, which means I don’t really have one.
+Since I was only nineteen or twenty years old at the time, the bulk of my memories were of my childhood, which means I don’t really have one.
 Most of the time, I don’t miss it, but that could just be because I don’t know what I’m missing.

 My particular brand of traumatic brain injury affected my declarative memory.
 It severed a lot of the neural pathways to my long-term memories, and for a while*, I couldn’t shift most of my new memories from my short-term to my long-term memory.
 Both my short-term and long-term memories were damaged, so even now, not all short-term memories make it over to long-term storage (although the percentage is much higher than right after the accident), and new memories don’t always have a time/date stamp.
 Unless there is a significance to the date, e.g. I remember where I was and what I was doing on the morning of September 11, 2001, I cannot sort memories chronologically.

 Linear time doesn’t really work for me the way that it does for the rest of you.
 Right after the accident, I became temporally untethered; the passage of time had no meaning for me.
 To this day, when I wake up, I have to look at my phone to find out what time and day it is since my brain doesn’t process that information well.
 I am always glancing at the clock since the passage of time still doesn’t mean a whole lot to me.

 Not having a proper memory is a strange thing.
 I only remember fragments.
 When people ask me questions about my life, a lot of the time, I have to draw on second-hand information.
 I know I grew up in Detroit.
 I know the names of the schools I went to and the approximate dates.
 I know the facts, but the details aren’t always there.
 I call my sister the keeper of my memories because she remembers more about it than I do.